Top things to do in Montreal

 The circuit passes through Old Montreal, the Old Port, Mount Royal, Saint-Joseph’s Oratory and Olympic Park.
 These are all places that I recommend you see in this Montreal tourist guide.

-3. The Old Port of Montreal: what to see and do
+3. The Old Port of Montreal

 The Old Port is part of the historic district of Old Montreal.
 This is another Montreal tourist site ideal for strolling.